codeforeauclaire/vms/README.md

 1. Implement old server deletion as garbage collection, not jobs
  1. Query the DigitalOcean API to find servers over a set age, and delete them
  1. Figure out how to do this within single Meteor instance, not a cron or job thing
+1. Setup on vms.codeforeauclaire.org

+### TODO: Later

+1. Cleanup code
+1. Figure out Digital Ocean 10 server spinning limitation, giving 500 errors
+1. Address use case of expired server, and local storage still has id
 1. Add hard throttling on server (values in settings.json)
  1. Max servers running at a time
  1. Max spin ups per given unit of time
-1. Get this setup on vms.codeforeauclaire.org
-1. Cleanup code!